Last updated on December 29th, 2022 at 10:40 am

 Poisoning and chemical burns are some of the most common causes of household injuries.
 More often than not, the culprit is a bottle of cleaning product or prescription drugs that haven’t been stored properly.

-As such, make it a habit to always label all your medications, cosmetics, and cleaning products (e.g. detergent, acids, bleaches) and keep them in separate cupboards or cabinets.
+Make it a habit to always label all your medications, bug sprays and other chemicals, and cleaning products (e.g. detergent, acids, bleaches) and keep them in separate cupboards or cabinets.
 Set up a system that allows you to keep things organized; some basic research will point you towards plenty of guides to keep your home safe.

 5. Secure Your Stairs

-Accidental falls are quite common and often result in emergency trips to the hospital.
+Accidental falls are quite common and often result in emergency trips to the emergency room.
 So, if you live in a multi-story home with children or seniors, your stairs should be fitted with reliable security features.

 Make sure your stairs are well maintained and that you have proper balusters and handrails.
 This will keep everyone safe and allow you to enjoy some peace of mind while the children are playing.

 All things considered, you can’t always prevent household disasters from happening.
 Problems can strike suddenly or creep up over time, leaving serious consequences in their wake.
 But, whether it’s a fire, electrical hazard, problems with appliances, poisoning scares, or falls, hopefully these useful tips will help you keep yourself and your family safer at home.5 Simple Ways You Can Prevent Household Disasters | #home #safety Click To Tweet